 For the University of Oklahoma Caroline teaches Collections Management, Museum Education and The House Museum in the Museum Studies MA program online, She also mentors students undertaking hands-on project work and chairs final exam committees.
 In 2017 she received the Superior Teaching Award.

-Caroline also teaches Collections Management online in the Museum Studies Department of the University of New Mexico and has acted as Professional Advisor within the MA in Applied Professional Studies Program at DePaul University.
+Caroline also teaches Collections Management and Museum Interpretation online in the Museum Studies Department of the University of New Mexico and has acted as Professional Advisor within the MA in Applied Professional Studies Program at DePaul University.

 Lecturing widely on costume and textile history and museum-related issues, Caroline was invited to be the resident specialist on two costume and textile tours of museums in Paris.

-She is a Lifetime Fellow of the Royal Society of Arts, a member of the American Alliance of Museums, the UK Museums Association, Association of Academic Museums and Galleries; the Costume Society of America and the Textile Society at the Art Institute.
+She is a Lifetime Fellow of the Royal Society of Arts, a member of the American Alliance of Museums, the UK Museums Association, and the Association of Academic Museums and Galleries